 Any student who is placed on academic probation (ineligible) three times or earns below a 2.0 eligibility grade point average for two (2) consecutive semesters, or (3) three semesters total, will have his status at St. Augustine High School reviewed by the Assistant Principal for Academics in consultation with the student's present and past teachers.
+A determination will be made as to whether or not the student will be able to remain enrolled at St. Augustine High School.

-The Assistant Principal for Academics may assemble Academic Review Committee in select cases.
+The Assistant Principal for Academics may assemble Academic Review Committee in rare select cases.
 The Academic Review Committee is comprised of the Principal, the Assistant Principal for Academics, the Assistant Principal for Student Services, the Campus Minister, and three members of the faculty (different from any of the aforementioned representatives and one of whom is to be chosen by the student).
 The student and his parent(s)/guardian(s) will meet with the Academic Review Committee to discuss his status at St. Augustine High School.
 Following this meeting, the Academic Review Committee may recommend to the Principal either dismissal or continuation with conditions.
 The final decision rests with the Principal.